-This course is currently under review and no new admissions will be made in 1995.
-Students already enrolled may continue with their studies until completion of the degree.
-Students should consult pages 72 and 80 of the 1994 Built Environment Faculty handbook for details of this
+This course is currently under review and no new admissions will be made in 1996.
+Students should consult pages 72 and 80 of the 1994 Built Environment Faculty handbook for details of this course.

-Town Planning Graduate Diploma
+5205 Town Planning Graduate Diploma

 Graduate Diploma GradDip